terramate-io/terramate/docs/stacks/index.md

 1. Manage multiple resources as one unit, allowing you to build and deploy the entire infrastructure efficiently and quickly with a single command.

 2. Easily manage dependencies between resources.
-For example, you can specify a virtual machine that depends on a virtual network, and Terramate CLI will automatically manage the resource's creation or deletion.
+For example, you can specify a virtual machine that depends on a virtual network, and use Terramate CLI to manage the resource's creation or deletion.

 3. Simplify infrastructure management as code.
 Defining the entire infrastructure using Terraform configuration files makes version control and change management more accessible.